Damien62-dev/Assignment-module-2/Documentation.md

 **All substantive content** (design choices, technical explanations, challenges faced, solutions implemented) **reflects my actual development experience** and understanding.
 The AI served as an organizational and educational assistant, similar to consulting documentation guides or mentorship.

 **Code Comments:**
-CSS comments were generated with AI assistance for educational purposes, helping me understand each property's function during the learning process.
-JavaScript comments are a mix of my own notes and AI-generated explanations for learning.
+- **CSS comments**: Generated with AI assistance for educational purposes, written in English following web development conventions
+- **JavaScript comments**: Initially written in French (my native language), then translated to English for consistency and professional standards.
+Mix of personal notes and AI-generated explanations for learning purposes.

 **Development Tools:**
 During coding, various learning tools were used: